hyperledger/indy-hipe/text/0138-rich-schema-context/README.md

 ## Summary
 [summary]: #summary

 Every rich schema object has an associated `@context`.
-Contexts are JSON objects.
+Contexts are JSON-LD objects.
 They are the standard mechanism for defining shared semantic meaning among rich schema objects.